Unsupervised Online 3D Instance Segmentation with Synthetic Sequences and Dynamic Loss: Experiments

 Figure~\ref{fig:vis_loss} illustrates how the proposed loss weighting mechanisms affect training.
 In Fig.~\ref{fig:vis_loss}(a), points that may have been assigned inaccurate instance labels due to spatio-temporal clustering are down-weighted by the confidence-based scaling factor, reducing their influence on the loss.
 In Fig.~\ref{fig:vis_loss}(b), instances that exhibit noticeable displacement between frames are assigned larger weights by the motion-based vector, ensuring that dynamic and informative objects contribute more strongly during training.

-Figs~\ref{fig:vis_ns} and~\ref{fig:vis_pandaset} present qualitative comparisons on the nuScenes and PandaSet-GT datasets.
+Figure~\ref{fig:vis_ns} presents qualitative comparisons on the nuScenes dataset.
 Our method yields more accurate and temporally consistent instance segmentation compared with pseudo-labels and UNIT.
 In nuScenes, UNIT introduces inconsistent predictions (highlighted with red circles), whereas our approach produces temporally consistent masks with clearer object boundaries.

-On PandaSet, which contains complex urban scenes with diverse object types, our method better preserves object shapes and reduces over-segmentation, leading to results that are closer to the ground-truth annotations.
-These improvements highlight the robustness and generalization of our approach across different datasets.
+\major{While the proposed method performs well in many scenarios, we observe some limitations.
+For instance, when objects move at high relative speeds or are partially occluded, the temporal association mechanism struggles to maintain consistent instance IDs, leading to tracking failures, as shown in Fig.\ref{fig:failures}(a).
+Additionally, non-structural objects like walls, fences, and vegetation, which lack clear boundaries, are sometimes over-segmented or incorrectly merged into the background, as seen in Fig.\ref{fig:failures}(b).
+Another issue arises when sparse point clouds or insufficient temporal cues cause a single object, such as a car, to be split into multiple IDs (Fig.~\ref{fig:failures}(c,d)).
+These challenges highlight the complexity of unsupervised instance segmentation and indicate areas for future improvements.}